 Adjunct Associate Professor

-Zami also worked as a cinematographer and co-director for the award-winning feature documentary film Dancing Through Gardens.
+Zami also worked as a cinematographer and is known for her involvement in the documentary film production Dancing Through Gardens.
 She produced several independent and commissioned poetic documentaries and videopoems for clients including the Berlin Senate, the women’s centre Schokofabrik, the German Antidiscrimination Board, and AfricAvenir International.

 2017 – PhD, Humboldt University, Berlin, Germany